This is one ugly market.

 On one hand, Buffett says that Rule No. 1 is to never lose money.
-This is a low blow to investors who believed that Citigroup and Freddie Mac were conservative investments.
-As it turns out, Citigroup and Freddie had significant unknowable elements.
+This is a low blow to investors who believed that Fifth Third and Fannie Mae were conservative investments.
+As it turns out, each company had significant unknowable elements.
 That's why, to follow Buffett's advice, you need to know exactly what you're buying and demand a significant margin of safety when buying any stock ... regardless of its reputation.

 That would seem to preclude buying shares of these financial stocks today.
 There are so many unknowns.
 But then Buffett says of Berkshire Hathaway, his company, "Berkshire buys when the lemmings are heading the other way."